awsdocs/aws-resource-groups-user-guide/doc_source/resource-groups.md

 + **AWS CloudFormation stack\-based**

   An AWS CloudFormation stack\-based resource group bases its membership on a query that specifies an AWS CloudFormation stack in your account in the current region\.
 You can optionally choose resource types within the stack that you want to be in the group\.
 You can base your query on only one AWS CloudFormation stack\.

-+ **Service\-linked resource groups**
+**Service\-linked resource groups**

 Some AWS services define resource groups that you can create and manage only by using that service's console and APIs\.
 You are limited in what you can do with these groups in the Resource Groups console\.
-For more information, see
+For more information, see [Service configurations for resource groups](https://docs.aws.amazon.com/ARG/latest/APIReference/about-slg.html) in the *AWS Resource Groups API Reference Guide*\.

 Resource groups can be *nested*; a resource group can contain existing resource groups in the same region\.